-LOOP: LD HL, VALUE ;GET THE VALUE
+LOOP: LD HL, VALUE ; GET THE VALUE

-a.
-DELIMITERS - Opcodes, operands, and labels must be separated from each other by one or more commas, spaces or tabs.
-Notice that anywhere a comma could be used, a space or tab will be equivalent, and vice-versa.

-b.
-COMMENTS - Comments are not a functional part of an assembly language source program, but instead are used for program documentation to add clarity, and to facilitate software maintenance.
+- a.
+DELIMITERS Opcodes, operands, and labels must be separated from each other by one or more commas, spaces or tabs.
+Notice that anywhere a comma could be used, a space or tab will be equivalent, and vice-versa. - b.
+COMMENTS Comments are not a functional part of an assembly language source program, but instead are used for program documentation to add clarity, and to facilitate software maintenance.
 A comment is defined as any string following a semicolon in a line, and is ignored by the assembler.
-Comments can begin in any column, so a statement might consist of only a comment.

-c.
-LABELS - A label is a symbol representing up to 16 bits of information and is used to specify an address or data.
-If the programmer attempts to use a symbol that has been defined to have a value greater than 8 bits for an 8-bit data constant, the assembler will generate an error message.

-A label is composed of a string of one or more characters, of which the first six characters must be unique.
+Comments can begin in any column, so a statement might consist of only a comment. - c.
+LABELS A label is a symbol representing up to 16 bits of information and is used to specify an address or data.
+If the programmer attempts to use a symbol that has been defined to have a value greater than 8 bits for an 8-bit data constant, the assembler will generate an error message. - A label is composed of a string of one or more characters, of which the first six characters must be unique.
 For example, the labels LONGNAME and LONGNAMEALSO will be considered to be the same label.
-The first character must be alphabetic and any following characters must be either alphanumeric (A...Z or 0...9), the question-mark character (?) or the underbar character ().
+The first character must be alphabetic, or an underbar (\), or a dollar sign (\$).
+Any following characters must be alphanumeric (A...Z or 0...9), or a question-mark (?), a dollar sign (\$), or an underbar (\).
 Any other characters within a label will cause an error message.
-A label can start in any column if immediately followed by a colon.
-It does not require a colon if started in column one.
+A label can start in any column if immediately followed by a It does not require a colon if started in column one.

 Labels are entered into a symbol table along with the value assigned by the assembler.
 The symbol table normally resides in RAM, but automatically overflows to a disk file if necessary, so there is virtually no limit to the number of labels that can occur in a single program.